elunna/nerfhack-changelog/README.md

 * Wands can sometimes generate pre-charged.
 This occurs frequently for monster inventories.
 * Wands of polymorph appear less often and monsters never spawn with them

-#### Wands of wishing
-* Wands of wishing have been replaced with scrolls of wishing - see the section on Wishes for more info.

 ### Rings/Amulets
-* Port FIQHack's ring initial enchantment rules
+* Port FIQHack's ring initial enchantment rules from xNetHack.
+Results in more rings that are highly enchanted either in the positive or negative direction and less +0 rings.
 * The chance of rings exploding during charging has been reduced (SporkHack).
 Rings with an enchantment of +3 or lower will no longer explode when charged.
 Additionally, rings with an enchantment of -5 or lower will only explode if charged using a cursed scroll.
 * **cursed rings** burn extra nutrition when worn.
 * **cursed rings** can slip off your fingers when Glib.